-- 1. An author submits a manuscript to an editor of the journal. - 2.
-The editor asks two or more anonymous "referees" i.e., blind refereeing to give a detailed assessment of the quality of the paper.
+The editor asks two or more anonymous "referees" - i.e., blind refereeing - to give a detailed assessment of the quality of the paper.
 The referees may be members of the editorial board but normally many more scholars outside of the editorial board are involved.
 There are several criteria that must be met by a paper that is "accepted" for publication (see below).

-"Double-blind refereeing" is a special kind of refereeing where also the identity of the authors is concealed the goal is to provide a - 3.
-A paper might have to undergo several "revisions" before it is accepted for publication.
+"Double-blind refereeing" is a special kind of refereeing where also the identity of the authors is concealed - the goal is to provide a higher level of objectivity.

+- A paper might have to undergo several "revisions" before it is accepted for publication.
 The editor in charge of the paper supervises this process which usually involves communication between the anonymous referees and the author, with the editor acting as an intermediary. - If the paper is finally accepted it is sent to the publisher.
 Otherwise, it is rejected.